-Docker, Docker-compose

-To install ClamAV via docker or docker compose you can take one of unofficial images of ClamAV, or build one by yourself.
-This example is based on docker image from https://github.com/UKHomeOffice/docker-clamav.
+Docker, Docker-compose To install ClamAV via docker or docker compose you can take official image of ClamAV, or build one by yourself.
+This example is based on docker image from https://github.com/Cisco-Talos/clamav.

 You can mount ClamAV Socket from the Docker Container to the host System as volume.
 In this case you do not need to expose any port outside of container.
-Also you need to edit config files as described above and added configuration for a local Socket.
-In this particular Image configuration parameters could be passed via CLAMD_SETTINGS_CSV.